4361. Solarium for mushrooms (Hard)

 m = (l + r ) / 2;

-If the number of points in a circle of radius m is less than n, then we increase the left boundary of the interval to m + 1 (radius m is not enough to cover n points).
-Otherwise, we reduce the right boundary.
+If the number of points inside a circle of radius m is less than n, increase the left boundary of the interval to m + 1, the radius m is not sufficient to cover n points.
+Otherwise, decrease the right boundary.

 if (count (m) < n) l = m + 1; else r = m;